jackherizsmith/jackherizsmith.github.io/README.md

 ## Image carousel

-Originally I hadn't appreciated the need for the carousel to autoplay and accept left / right cursor interaction.
-I'm not sure I can work it all out in time...
-Watch this space...
+The image carousel can be navigated in a number of ways.
+As before, simply clicking the navigation buttons works, otherwise the user can select which image they want to scroll to by selecting it's corresponding number on the keyboard.
+The user can also toggle autoplay by pressing the spacebar, or use the left and right cursor to move left or right.

 ## Further development